-- Interest rates: The most well-known tool is the fed funds rate, which the Federal Open Market Committee adjusts to change interest rates.
+- Interest rates: The most well-known tool is the Fed funds rate, which the Federal Open Market Committee adjusts to change interest rates.

 - Open market operations: The Fed also adjusts the money banks have available to lend by buying or selling securities to its member banks.
-Selling securities causes interest rates to rise while buying them causes interest rates to fall.
+Selling securities causes interest rates to rise, while buying them causes interest rates to fall.

 Business Influences on the Economy

-Trades through foreign exchange markets change the value of the U.S. dollar and foreign currencies, which impacts the price of imports and exports.
+Trades through foreign exchange markets change the value of the U.S. dollar and foreign currencies, which affects the price of imports and exports.
 Hedge funds and hedge fund managers seek higher returns by trading in risky commodities and futures contracts, many of which are minimally regulated.
 The commodities market is where food, metals, and oil are traded.
 Commodities traders change the price of these things you buy every day.

 Understanding the Current Economy